 Best Free AI Trading Tools (2026)

 The best free AI trading tools in 2026 cover analysis and screening at no cost, but most are freemium, with a free tier that caps data, queries, or features.
-The strongest free options are screeners like Finviz, broker-built tools, AI chart copilots with free tiers like Bullynx, and general assistants like ChatGPT for learning and reasoning.
-None of them are unlimited, so the real skill is knowing what each free tier is good for before you lean on it.
+The strongest free options are screeners like Finviz, broker-built tools, focused chart services with published allowances, and general assistants like ChatGPT for learning and reasoning.
+Bullynx no longer qualifies as free: eligible annual plans have a card-required 7-day trial.
+None is unlimited, so the real skill is knowing what each free tier or trial is good for before you depend on it.

 Key takeaway